 Bitcoin and other cryptocurrencies have been slated as the future of finance.
 However, are cryptocurrencies harming the environment?
 More light is being shed on their environmental impact as studies determine that each Bitcoin transaction consumes large amounts of electricity, a problematic finding as the world looks to make the shift towards green energy.

-Since its first transaction in 2009, Bitcoin has soared in popularity.
-With a current value of just over US$8 700, it made headlines in 2017 when it hit over US$19 700.
+Since its first transaction in 2009, Bitcoin has soared in popularity and has been volatile at times.
+At the time of writing, a single Bitcoin costs USD 57 000.
 However, more concerning than its volatility is its energy consumption.

 Bitcoin is regulated through a blockchain in which each transaction is tracked through a public ledger ranging across computers worldwide.
 This ‘mining’ process, which allows validated transactions to take place, is extremely energy-intensive; a single Bitcoin transaction could power the average US household for a month, with the Bitcoin network able to process about seven transactions per second.

 Computers used to mine Bitcoin need to be high-powered enough to solve complex computational math problems, too complex to be solved by hand.
 The amount of Bitcoin released is halved every four years or so, making the currency more scarce and valuable over time but also more costly and time-consuming for miners to produce, affecting its energy consumption rates further.